Exploring Lite-Brite Functionality

 Now, let’s walk through each line of the existing JavaScript to understand what’s happening:

-- Line 2: A variable called
+- Line 1: A variable called

 activeColor

-element from the HTML file, and stored a reference to it in our JavaScipt code.
-This helps for line 8… - Line 8: We told the program to be on the lookout for our user to click anywhere inside the
+elements within that element.
+This helps for line 4… - Line 4: We told the program to be on the lookout for our user to click on the

 .
 If/when that does happen, a function calledchangeDotColor

-will run. - Line 11: We declare the
+will run. - Line 6: We declare the

 changeDotColor